Tanks of the post–Cold War era: Al-Khalid

+Haider

 Arjun-Mk.1 and Mk.1A

 The Arjun (Sanskrit: अर्जुन) is India's third generation main battle tank developed by India's Combat Vehicles Research and Development Establishment (CVRDE), for the Indian Army.
 The tank is named after the warrior prince Arjun of Indian epic, the Mahabharata.

 The Arjun features a 120 mm rifled gun with indigenously developed APFSDS, HESH, PCB and TB ammunition and gun-launched anti-tank guided munition SAMHO developed by DRDO, one 7.62 mm coaxial machine gun, and a 12.7 mm heavy machine gun.
 The tank is powered by a single MTU multi-fuel diesel engine rated at 1,400 hp, and can achieve a maximum speed of 70 km/h and a cross-country speed of 40 km/h.
 It has a four-man crew: commander, gunner, loader and driver.
 The tank has Automatic fire detection and suppression and NBC protection systems for crew safety.
 The Arjun tanks are protected with indigenously developed composite armour viz, Kanchan armour.

 The MK-1A (previously designated as MK2) is a new variant of Arjun tank designed to enhance firepower, mobility and survivability.
 It has a completely redesigned turret protected with improved Kanchan armour and ERA.
 The MK1A has 89 major and minor improvements, of these 73 could be easily incorporated into the MK1 variant.
 Other major improvements include the addition of NERA for protection, integration of the gun-launched SAMHO ATGM, integration of the gunner's main sight with the automatic target tracking system, integration of the commander's panoramic sight (CPS MK-II) with the laser rangefinder and dual magnification day sight, the addition of an uncooled thermal sight interfaced with the FCS for hunter-killer capability, the addition of an uncooled sight system with binocular vision for the driver, a remote controlled weapon station, a track width mine plough, a containerized ammunition bin with individual shutter (CABIS) for crew safety, an advanced land navigation system, a new auxiliary power unit with double power generation capacity, and a redesigned hydropneumatic suspension system with new advanced running gear system (ARGS) to enhance agility.
 The Arjun MK1A has considerably more indigenous content than previous variant.